Specialist Tours to Romania

 - Ride steam train on active and former logging railways

 Ffestiniog Travel is now one of the UK’s leading tour specialists to Romania – and not just for holidays by rail.
-We are able to offer groups other special interest holidays to the country including culture and history, walking and wildlife.
+We are able to offer families and groups other special interest holidays to the country including culture and history, walking and wildlife.

 Variously described as “Europe’s last wilderness” and “Europe’s best kept secret”, Romania is a true gem of a destination.
 With a rich and varied history, stunning mountain scenery and a rural way of life unchanged for centuries, it has a charm of its own and yet is almost unknown.
 Amongst its many attractions is Transylvania with its castles and unspoiled forests and mountains, still home to bears, wolves and other rare fauna.
 Then there are Bucovina’s famous painted monasteries and the northern region of Maramureş where old wooden houses and churches stand in villages where most people live by agriculture and follow traditional crafts and customs.
 Everywhere in rural Romania we find horses and carts instead of tractors and villages with traditional looking wells.
 Such scenes have now become unique in Europe.